nolanking90/fnafML/README.md

 # fnafML
-Prototyping an ML training environment for Five Night's at Freddy's
+Prototyping an ML training environment for Five Nights at Freddy's